 How is Earth Day celebrated?

 Each year, organizations and individuals engage in Earth Day activities, projects, and campaigns to promote, protect or restore the environment.
-Earth Day quizzes are one popular activity, and organizations such as NASA (opens in new tab), Conservation International (opens in new tab) and EARTHDAY.ORG have online quizzes for people to test their environmental knowledge.
+Earth Day quizzes are one popular activity, and organizations such as NASA, Conservation International and EARTHDAY.ORG have online quizzes for people to test their environmental knowledge.
 Children in the U.S. often celebrate by creating Earth Day-themed school projects such as Earth Day crafts and Earth Day drawings.

 "There are two simple ways to celebrate Earth Day to make the world a little better," Nathaniel Weston, an associate professor of environmental science at Villanova University in Pennsylvania previously told Live Science.
 "The first is to promote understanding of important environmental issues so that more people are aware of the critical actions we need to take to protect our environment.
 The second is to commit yourself to service on or around Earth Day — plant some trees, clean up a stream or help your local community garden."